 Looking for other alternatives to lunges?
 If so, then this section is for you.
 Here, we’ve listed down three of the best alternative to lunges but are just as effective in targeting different muscles on your lower body.

-This is a type of functional exercise that replicates climbing the stairs, making it an excellent option for seniors.
+This is a type of functional exercise with Kettlebell that replicates climbing the stairs, making it an excellent option for seniors.
 If you want to add more intensity to your kettlebell step-ups and work more on your hips, legs, and buttocks, simply increase the step height.

 Dumbbell Single Leg Deadlift